-(in thousands of Canadian dollars) December 31, 2019 December 31, 2018

-Pending Backlog \$ 625,000 \$ 300,000

-Backlog \$ 1,547,427 \$ 1,295,940
+(in thousands of Canadian dollars) March 31, 2020 December 31, 2019 March 31, 2019 Pending Backlog \$ 625,000 \$ 625,000 \$ 225,000 Backlog \$ 1,426,616 \$ 1,547,427 \$ 1,283,100

-Pending Backlog at December 31, 2019 was approximately \$625 million compared to \$300 million in 2018.
-Included in Pending Backing at December 31, 2019 and 2018 is the Advanced Nuclear Materials Research Centre for Canadian Nuclear Laboratories ("CNL") located in Chalk River.
-The validation phase of the CNL project, which is being delivered under an IPD delivery model, is expected to extend into the first half of 2020 before converting into Backlog.
-The year-over-year growth in Pending Backlog is driven by several projects that are geographically diverse, span multiple sectors and are expected to be recorded to Backlog in 2020.
+Pending Backlog at March 31, 2020 was approximately \$625 million compared to \$225 million at March 31, 2019.
+The projects are geographically diverse and span multiple sectors and contracting methods.
+Included in Pending Backing at March 31, 2020 and 2019 is the Advanced Nuclear Materials Research Centre for Canadian Nuclear Laboratories ("CNL") located in Chalk River.
+The validation phase of the CNL project, which is being delivered under an Integrated Project Delivery ("IPD") model, is expected to extend into the second half of 2020 before converting into Backlog.
+The first quarter of 2020 also includes the addition of the Eric Hamber Secondary School Replacement Project in Vancouver, B.C. for approximately \$92 million, under a design-build contract in which the Company was named preferred proponent.
+Subsequent to the end of the first quarter, the project was contracted and recorded into Backlog.
+Projecting the timing of converting these projects into contracts has become more difficult in current market conditions as a result of the pandemic and several have shifted beyond the second quarter into the second half of 2020 which may impact revenue this year.